aferrei3/BingClassAvailability/README.md

 This only works on windows but you can change the geckodriver variable to make it work on any other os.

+If you are an employer and would like to see this code working, please send me an email at aferrei3@binghamton.edu and I'd be more than happy to send you a video of it.

 Hope you enjoy!